GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 : A string representing the `name` attribute value of the frame (for example `<iframe name="bar" src="...">`).
 If the frame has no `name`, the value will be an empty string.

 `reasons`
-: An array of strings each representing a reason why the navigated page was blocked from using the BFCache.
+: An array of strings each representing a reason why the navigated page was blocked from using the bfcache.
 There are many different reasons why blocking could occur.
 See the [Blocking reasons](#blocking-reasons) section below for more details.

 `src`
 : A string representing the path to the frame's source (for example `<iframe src="b.html">`).
 If the frame has no `src`, the value will be an empty string.